bufbuild/docs.buf.build/docs/tour/add-a-dependency.md

 Git repository and copy the `.proto` file(s) you need in order to compile your own `.proto` files.
 And if `googleapis` has its own external dependencies, then you need to fetch those as well.

-Even worse, this way of managing dependencies is prone to API drift, where where the `googleapis` code may evolve over time, leaving your local copies inconsistent with the latest version and your modules thus out of date.
+Even worse, this way of managing dependencies is prone to API drift, where the `googleapis` code may evolve over time, leaving your local copies inconsistent with the latest version and your modules thus out of date.
 It turns out that this is exactly what you did with the `PetStoreService`: the `google/type/datetime.proto` file is actually present in your local directory and currently